openshift/training/03-Auth-Projects-and-Web-Console.md

 application.

 We also need to understand a little bit about users and administration.
-The default configuration for CLI operations currently is to be the `master-admin` user, which is allowed to create projects.
+The default configuration for CLI operations currently is to be the `system:admin` user, which is allowed to create projects.
 We can use the "admin" OpenShift command to create a project, and assign an administrative user to it.
 As the `root` system user on your master: